sularhen/python-face-tracker/README.md

 ***1. have the ArcFace model (arcfaceresnet100-8.onnx) in the folder where you save the code:***

- -Download the model from a trusted repository (such as ONNX Model Zoo or ArcFace resources).
+ - Download the model from a trusted repository (such as ONNX Model Zoo or ArcFace resources).
  - Make sure to save the file in the same path as your script or set onnx_model_path to the correct location.

 ***2. Download the Haar Cascade Classifiers and remember their path as you must provide them in the code for it to work:***